-When it comes to graduating from University, one of the biggest tasks is securing employment in your chosen field.
-For creative students, this task can seem daunting as the job title ‘Artist who likes to use clay’ doesn’t quite exist.
+When it comes to graduating from university, one of the biggest tasks is securing employment in your chosen field.
+For creative art and design students, this task can seem daunting as the job title ‘Artist who likes to use clay’ doesn’t quite exist.

-But what many Art and Design graduates don’t realise is that they’re some of the most employable people in the job market.
-A creative skill is not a standalone attribute; it comes with many other qualities that employers seek.
+But what many art and design graduates don’t realise is that they’re some of the most employable people in the job market.
+A creative art and design skill is not a standalone attribute; it comes with many other qualities that employers seek.